elaforge/karya/doc/overview.md

 As far as I know, there are no other sequencers with similar goals and features, but if there are, I'd be interested in hearing about them.

+All calligraphy is by 黃世昌 / Samson Huang.

 ## Music, screenshots, examples